hanookarekanti/oibsip_taskno5/README.md

 ## Results

-I have selected recall as the primary evaluation metric for the Sales Prediction model.
+I have selected r2 score as the primary evaluation metric for the Sales Prediction model.
 And after removing the overfitted models which have r2 scores for train as 100%, we get the final list:

 | Sl.
 No. | Regression Model      |   Train R2 (%) |   Test R2 (%) |
 |:--------|:--------------------------|---------------:|--------------:|